NTUEE-ESLab/2019-AirHockey/README.md

 Displaying the game and receiving data transmitted by STM32 in one single thread is not feasible since both tasks require a certain amount of time, thus delaying the other task.
 They must be handled simultaneously.
 This is made possible by applying 3 additional threads, which update the actions of the players, to increase the number of updates, while the main thread only displays the game.
 A timeout threshold of 0.3 ms is set to reduce the delay.
 Also, the received data are decoded by utf-8.

 ## Results
+* Demo video:
 ### 2 STM32s
 * Process and send velocities of themselves to RPi
 * Act as “strikers”
-* Press button to calibrating and connect
+* Press button to recalibrate and reconnect

 ### RPi
-* Displays the game (locations of strickers, puck, and others)
+* Displays the game (locations of strikers, puck, and others)
 * Calculates the movements of the “puck”

 ## References